 The Mourning Owl and the Weeping Dragon,

-I found her again in the prophet Micah’s vision.
-2) She was mourning in the company of a weeping dragon.
+Who is this owl?
+I found her again in a prophesy by the prophet Micah.
+2) There she was mourning in the company of a weeping dragon.
 She was from Samaria, the northern kingdom of Israel.
-She was in covenant with her Lord but she chose the world instead of His ways.
-And the Lord said, I will wail and howl, I will go stripped and naked.
-I will make a wailing like the dragons and a mourning as the owls.
-For her wound is incurable.
-2] Between 735 BC to 700 BC, the king of Assyria conquered the northern kingdom and she and her companion were sent as captives to Babylon.
-From there their children spread as the dust of the earth to foreign lands, but always a stranger she would be.
+She was in covenant with her Lord but instead she chose the vain pleasures of the world above his holiness and righteousness, not even seeing his love for her.
+And the Lord said, I will wail and howl, I will go stripped and naked: I will make a wailing like the dragons and a mourning as the owls for her wound has become incurable.
+2] Between 735 BC to 700 BC, the king of Assyria conquered the northern kingdom and the owl and her companion the dragon were sent as captives to Babylon.
+And always a stranger she would be in lands not her own.
 3]

-I then sketched her dragon on a porcelain cylinder, tall enough to fit all of his pride, but when I saw him weeping I thought maybe his heart had changed,
+I sketched the dragon on a porcelain cylinder, tall enough to fit all of his pride.
+Why was he weeping?

-The Lord said – I will do a new thing, I will make a way in the wilderness and rivers in the desert.
-The beast of the field shall honour me, the dragons and the owls, because I give waters in the wilderness and rivers in the desert, to give drink to my people, my chosen.
-This people I have formed for myself, and they shall praise me.
-4]
+The Lord, The Holy One of Israel, the creator of Israel, your King says – I make a way in the sea and a path in the mighty waters.
+Remember not the former things, neither consider the things of old.
+Behold, I will do a new thing, it shall now spring forth.
+I will make a way in the wilderness and rivers in the desert.
+The beast of the field shall honor me, the dragons and the owls, because I give waters in the wilderness and rivers in the desert, to give drink to my people, my chosen, those I have formed for myself and they shall praise me.
+4)

 1. Isaiah 34 : 9-11